-Three typical questions often raised by women with vaginismus:
+These questions are often raised by women with vaginismus who wonder about pregnancy and childbirth:

 There is a basic perception that pregnancy can only happen with a ‘penis in vagina’ activity (vaginal intercourse), and those other sexual activities, also known as ‘outercourse’ (oral sex, manual sex, etc.), are safe.
 Even women without vaginismus, who prefer to refrain from intercourse, will often forgo the use of contraception because they feel that pregnancy is not possible.
 Not a good idea…